Welcome to the Rochester Police Department

 Each Candidate is Required to:

-You must complete your PPI essay component 5 days before your scheduled exam.
+Complete your PPI essay component 5 days before your scheduled exam.
 If you do not fulfill this requirement, you will be disqualified and NOT permitted to participate in the exam.
 We advise you complete this as soon as possible to avoid this situation.
 You can access your portal by visiting http://rochester.ppi-portal.com, and logging in with your email and password.